 Both the 92nd and 93rd Divisions would be among the highest decorated units in WWI.

 In August 1918, about two months after arriving in France, Thomas’ unit received its “baptism of fire.”
 By the fall of 1918, American troops, under the command of General John Pershing, would be deployed in massive numbers.
 Over one million U.S. soldiers would see heavy action during the Meuse-Argonne Offensive, a series of battles fought along the Western Front in the fall of 1918.
 Eventually, the Americans would help turn the tide of the war, securing the defeat of the Axis forces.
 (Read more about Thomas’ unit here in Emmett J. Scott’s seminal The American Negro in the World War, 1919. https://net.lib.byu.edu/estu/wwi/comment/scott/SCh11.htm)

 On October 29, 1918, Thomas was killed in action.
 He was 26 years old.

 He was laid to rest in a grave “somewhere in France.”

-For Americans, the fact that its sons would lie buried in graves thousands of miles away added extra pain to the loss and grief.
-In the years after the war, family members petitioned the government to pay for their pilgrimage overseas to visit their loved ones graves.
-Many more would later choose to have the bodies disinterred and repatriated to a local cemetery.
+For Americans, the fact that their sons would lie buried in graves thousands of miles away added extra pain to the loss and grief.
+In the years after the war, family members petitioned the government to pay for their pilgrimages overseas to visit their loved ones’ graves.
+Many more would later choose to have the bodies disinterred and repatriated to a local cemetery in the United States.
 (See “Repatriation.”)

 U.S. Census, 1910.